putthidaSR/AlexPi-Smart-Weather-Station/README.md

 ### How to Run the Flask Application:
 - Once you get the above steps setup, open terminal and navigate to where you store AlexaSkill.py file, - Run: `python3 AlexaSkill.py` (or run directly from IDE)

+### Configure InfluxDB on Raspberry Pi
+- Install InfluxDB on the Local Raspberry Pi
+- Create User with with all priviledges
+- Create Database on the InfluxDB server that has been created locally
+- Install `node-red-contrib-influxdb` package on Node-RED
+- Configure the InfluxDB output and input nodes on both node red flows using the user and database that was created.

 ### Configure Node-RED
 - Install `node-red-contrib-alexa-remote2` package on Node-RED and configure it with your Amazon Alexa account